o-alammari/My-Depts/README.md

 # 💸 Debt App - Flutter App

-**My Debts** is a Flutter application designed to help you manage your personal debts effectively.
+**Debt App** is a Flutter application designed to help you manage your personal debts effectively.
 Track what others owe you and what you owe to others — all in one organized, offline-capable app.

 ---